 TOSHIBA eco Utility This computer is equipped with "eco mode".
 This mode slightly lowers performance of some devices to reduce electric power consumption.
 You can realize measurable power savings by using it continuously.
 TOSHIBA eco Utility helps control the power consumption of your computer.
 Various information can help you understand your degree of contribution to the environment.
 Furthermore, this utility contains Peak shift function that can help reduce power usage during periods of peak demand by shifting some power consumption to periods when demand is lower.
-To access this utility, click Desktop -&gt; Desktop Assist -> Tools & Utilities -> eco Utility.
+To access this utility, click Desktop -> Desktop Assist (in taskbar) -> Tools & Utilities -> eco Utility .
 For details on TOSHIBA eco utility, see the help file.
-TOSHIBA Blu-ray Disc Player This software is provided for playback of Blu-ray Disc TM .
+TOSHIBA Blu-ray Disc Player This software is provided for playback of Blu-ray DiscTM.
 It has an on-screen interface and functions.
-To start this utility, click Desktop -> Desktop Assist -> Media &amp; Entertainment -> TOSHIBA Blu-ray Disc Player .For details on how to use TOSHIBA Blu-ray Disc Player, see the help file.
+To start this utility, click Desktop -> Desktop Assist (in taskbar) -> Media & Entertainment -> TOSHIBA Blu-ray Disc Player .For details on how to use TOSHIBA Bluray Disc Player, see the help file.
 TOSHIBA Media Player by sMedio This software is a multimedia player which can be used to play back video, music and photo.
 TrueLink+ TOSHIBA Media Player can play back contents on a local library/home network/SkyDrive.
 To access it, click the Media Player icon on the Start screen.
 For details, please refer to the Tutorial and Online help.
 TOSHIBA Function Key This utility allows you to perform some features by pressing a specified key or combined with the FN key.
-To setup this utility, click Desktop -&gt; Desktop Assist -> Tools & Utilities -> Function Key.
+To setup this utility, click Desktop -> Desktop Assist (in taskbar) -> Tools & Utilities -> Function Key .
 For details, please refer to the Function Key section.

-TOSHIBA Service Station This application allows your computer to automatically search for TOSHIBA software updates or other alerts from TOSHIBA that are specific to your computer system and its programs.
+TOSHIBA Service Station

+This application allows your computer to automatically search for TOSHIBA software updates or other alerts from TOSHIBA that are specific to your computer system and its programs.
 When enabled, this application periodically transmits to our servers a limited amount of system information, which will be treated in strict accordance with the rules and regulations as well as applicable data protection law.

-To access this utility, click Desktop -&gt; Desktop Assist -&gt; Support &amp; Recovery -&gt; Service Station .
-TOSHIBA PC Health Monitor The TOSHIBA PC Health Monitor application proactively monitors a number of system functions such as power consumption, battery health and system cooling, informing you of significant system conditions.
+To access this utility, click Desktop -> Desktop Assist (in taskbar) -> Support & Recovery -> Service Station.

+TOSHIBA PC Health Monitor

+The TOSHIBA PC Health Monitor application proactively monitors a number of system functions such as power consumption, battery health and system cooling, informing you of significant system conditions.
 This application recognizes the system and individual component serial numbers and will track specific activities related to their usage.

-To access this utility, click Desktop -&gt; Desktop Assist -&gt; Support &amp; Recovery -&gt; PC Health Monitor .
+To access this utility, click Desktop -> Desktop Assist (in taskbar) -> Support & Recovery -> PC Health Monitor.

 For details on TOSHIBA PC Health Monitor, see the help file.

+Plug-in for Windows Media Player

+TOSHIBA Resolution+ The plug-in lets you upconverts wmv and mp4 videos on Windows Media Player.

-TOSHIBA Resolution+ Plug-in for Windows • Media Player For more information, please refer to the TOSHIBA Resolution+ Plug-in for Windows Media Player Help.
-To access it, click Desktop -&gt; Desktop Assist - > Media & Entertainment -> TOSHIBA Resolution+ Plug-in for Windows Media Player - Help.
-TOSHIBA Audio Enhancement TOSHIBA Audio Enhancement provides you the function of audio source filtering, earphone audio enhancement, or speaker audio enhancement.
-To change the settings, click Desktop -&gt; Desktop Assist -&gt; Media &amp; Entertainment -&gt; Audio Enhancement .
+For more information, please refer to the TOSHIBA Resolution+ Plug-in for Windows Media Player Help.

+To access it, click Desktop -> Desktop Assist (in taskbar) -> Media & Entertainment -> TOSHIBA Resolution+ Plug-in for Windows Media Player - Help.
-You may not have all the software listed above depending on the model you purchased.

-To access the setup files of the drivers/utilities, type Applications from the Start screen, and then click Applications and Drivers from the list that appears.

-TOSHIBA Media Player by sMedio TrueLink+ application is not included in the setup files above but can be downloaded from Windows Store.